 After a directory is found, clients are directed to the realm Oracle Context from the root Oracle Context.

 Clients make connections to a database using connect identifiers in the same way they might use other naming methods.
-A connect identifier can be a database service, net service name, or net service alias.
-These can be referred to by their common names, or they can require additional directory location information.
-The default Oracle Context determines how the connect identifier must be specified, either by the entry's relative name or its fully-qualified name.
+A connect identifier can be a database service, network service name, or network service alias.
+These can be referred to by their common names (relative name) if the default Oracle Context is where the entity resides.
+If not, then the connect identifier needs a fully-qualified name or distinguished name.

 The following considerations should be reviewed when using directory servers: